jonnyell89/typescript_game/README.md

     Properties of type boolean are set to default values.

+    Returns a Cell type object.

     This function is called as a helper function to the generateGrid function.

 A generateGrid(GRID_WIDTH: number, GRID_HEIGHT: number) function to generate a two-dimensional list of Cell type objects, representing the minesweeper grid.

+Input values are grid dimensions, set as global variables.

+Nested for loop:

+    Generates a two-dimensional array, representing the minesweeper grid.

+    Generates x and y coordinates.

+    Calls the generateCell helper function at every index position in the two-dimensional array.

+    Returns a two-dimensional array of Cell type objects, representing the minesweeper grid.

 A function that uses pseudo random numbers to generate grid coordinates for mine placements.